deegsca-org/bqm2/README.md

 Messages should be specific enough to guide but let us know if they're not and we'll fine tune them.

 ## run.sh
-To be clear this is the run.sh in /queries/demo1/.
+To be clear this is the run.sh in /queries/demo1/ not to be confused with /run.sh which gets you into bqm2 container.

 Executing run.sh